- What is parental involvement

 Parents’ involvement is helpful when their action shows that they value their child’s education and are not trying to be controlling.

-Children who receive autonomous support from their parents tend to have better academic performance.
+A child who receives autonomous support from an involved parent tends to perform better academically.
 These parents allow their children to initiate learning instead of pushing them to do so.

 Autonomous supportive parents focus on the learning, not the grades.
-They provide assistance and only engage as determined by their kids.
-They are sensitive to their children’s needs and are available to help with homework when requested10.
+They assist and only engage as determined by their kids.
+They are sensitive to their children’s needs and are available to help with homework when requested.13

 Children with autonomous support are in control of their own activities.
-They are intrinsically motivated to learn and perform better academically15.
+They are intrinsically motivated to learn and perform better academically.18

 - attend parent-teacher conferences